CakeCrusher/cultural_evolution/README.md

 ## Development Status
 The project is in active development.
 The next steps include:
-1. [ ] Implementing telemetry for the agentic script to improve analysis of results and facilitate troubleshooting.
+1. [x] Implementing telemetry for the agentic script to improve analysis of results and facilitate troubleshooting.
+2. [ ] Use both manual tracing and OpenAI instrumentation.

 ## Further Research
 - Explore hereditary single-parent taxonomies in evolutionary game theory for additional insights into strategy development.